nxp-imx/bcu/README.md

 lsftdi                    |show the list of connected boards and the their location IDs
 lsboard                    |list all supported board models
 set_boot_mode [BOOTMODE]        |set the boot mode as BOOTMODE
-help                    |show list of available commands and their functions, as well as options
+help                    |show list of available commands and their functions, as well as options version                 |show version number

 ### typical usage of bcu: